cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-files-in-agent-promises.markdown

                     off
 ```

-**Synopsis**: Place files in subdirectories into the root destination
+**Description**: The `collapse_destination_dir` menu option supports the placing of files in subdirectories into the root destination
-directory during copy
+directory during copy.

+Under normal operations, recursive copies cause CFEngine to track subdirectories of files.
+So, for instance, if we copy recursively from src to dest, then src/subdir/file will map to dest/subdir/file.

+By setting this option to true, the promiser destination directory promises to aggregate files searched from all subdirectories into
+itself; in other words, a single destination directory.

 **Example**: